 If you thought sentiment analysis was pretty neat, then prepare to be blown away by a more advanced text analysis technique, which helps you get the most out of your data: aspect-based sentiment analysis.

 Imagine you have a large dataset of customer feedback from different sources such as NPS, customer satisfaction surveys, social media, and online reviews.
-Some positive, some negative and others that contas[n mixed feelings.
+Some positive, some negative and others that contain mixed feelings.
 You’d use sentiment analysis to automatically classify the polarity of each text, right?
 After all, it’s already proven to be a highly efficient tool.

 But, what if you wanted to pick customer feedback apart, hone in on the details, get down to the nitty-gritty of each feedback for a more complete picture of your customers’ opinions?

 Cue aspect-based sentiment analysis (ABSA).
 A text analysis technique that breaks down text into aspects (attributes or components of a product or service) and allocates each one a sentiment level.
-This technique can help businesses become customer-centric, which means putting their customers at the heart of everything they do.
+This technique can help businesses become customer-centric and place their customers at the heart of everything they do.
 It’s about listening to their customers, understanding their voice, analyzing their feedback and learning more about customer experiences, as well as their expectations for products or services.

 But how can you get started with aspect-based sentiment analysis?

 First, you’ll need to gather data, such as customer feedback, reviews, survey responses, social media and more.
 Next, you’ll need to analyze the information using aspect-based sentiment analysis.
 There are often hundreds or thousands of text entries from each source, so it would be far too time-consuming and repetitive to analyze them manually.
 And if you want to analyze information on a granular level, in the same way an aspect-based sentiment analysis does, it would be near impossible without machine learning.